Gladys Reichard: Biography

 Reichard received her bachelor's degree from Swarthmore College in 1919 and her master's degree from the same institution in 1920.
 She started fieldwork on Wiyot in 1922 under the supervision of A.L.
 Kroeber of the University of California-Berkeley.
 Reichard attended Columbia University for her PhD, which she earned in 1925 for her grammar of Wiyot, written under Franz Boas.
 Reichard's fieldwork on Wiyot was undertaken in 1922 to 1923 and resulted in the publication of Wiyot Grammar and Texts in 1925.

 In 1923, she took up a position as Instructor in Anthropology at Barnard College.
-In the same year, she made began doing fieldwork on Navajo with Pliny Earle Goddard, and she returned to this work for several summers.
+In the same year, she began doing fieldwork on Navajo with Pliny Earle Goddard, and she returned to this work for several summers.
 After Goddard's death in 1928, Reichard spent her summers living in a Navajo household, learning to weave, tend sheep and participate in the daily life of a Navajo woman.
 Eventually she became a speaker of Navajo, an accomplishment that is connected to her major works on the language and culture.

 Her work on Coeur d'Alene was undertaken during visits to Tekoa, Washington, in 1927 and 1929.
-She worked with a small group of speakers, three of whom were members of the Nicodemus family - Dorthy Nicodemus, Julia Antelope Nicodemus, and Lawrence Nicodemus, who was Dorthy's grandson.
-Julia was Riechard's primary translator and interpreter within the group, which also included master storyteller Tom Miyal.
+She worked with a small group of speakers, three of whom were members of the Nicodemus family – Dorthy Nicodemus, Julia Antelope Nicodemus, and Lawrence Nicodemus, who was Dorthy's grandson.
+Julia was Reichard's primary translator and interpreter within the group, which also included master storyteller Tom Miyal.
 Lawrence Nicodemus, who later came to Columbia University to work with Reichard, went on to develop a practical writing system for Coeur d'Alene, and to publish a root dictionary, a reference grammar, and several textbooks on the language.

 She returned to work with Navajo during the middle 1930s and continued until the early 1950s.
 She started a Navajo school in which she worked with students to develop a practical orthography for the Navajo language.
 Adee Dodge briefly worked as a Navajo language consultant to Reichard in the mid-1930s.
 During the 1940s, she undertook a broader analysis of Navajo language, belief system, and religious practice which culminated in the two volume study, Navaho Religion, published in 1950 by the Bollingen Foundation.
 An extensive collection of her notes on Navajo ethnology and language is held by the Museum of Northern Arizona.

 Reichard was made full professor at Barnard in 1951 and remained there until her death in 1955.
 This was for many years the only Department of Anthropology at an undergraduate women's college, and a number of women anthropologists were trained by her.

+Reichard died in Flagstaff and is buried in the city's Citizens Cemetery.